 For President Trump, Life Is Just Not Fair — And What That Means For The Rest Of Us

-A week after firing FBI Director James Comey in May of last year, President Trump got out of Washington to deliver the commencement address at the U.S. Coast Guard Academy.
+A week after firing FBI Director James Comey in May 2017, President Trump got out of Washington to deliver the commencement address at the U.S. Coast Guard Academy.
 He decided to give the graduating cadets some advice.

 "Over the course of your life, you will find that things are not always fair," Trump said.
 "You will find that things happen to you that you do not deserve and that are not always warranted.
 But you have to put your head down and fight, fight, fight.
 Never, ever, ever give up.
 Things will work out just fine."